James Bezan: In government

 In the 41st Canadian Parliament, Bezan introduced two pieces of legislation.
-The first was Tanning Equipment Prohibition and Warning (Cancer Risks) Act (Bill C-386).
+The first was the Tanning Equipment Prohibition and Warning (Cancer Risks) Act (Bill C-386).
 This Bill influenced the Government to put warning labels about the health risks of indoor tanning on tanning equipment in February 2013.
 In February 2013, Bezan tabled Bill C-478, The Respecting Families of Murdered and Brutalized Persons Act.
 This Bill seeks to extend the parole eligibility period for those convicted of the abduction, sexual assault and murder of an individual.

 On September 19, 2013, Bezan was appointed by Prime Minister Stephen Harper as the Parliamentary Secretary to the Minister of National Defence.
 He began the 2nd session of the 41st Parliament with this role.

 While serving in Her/His Majesty's Loyal Opposition since 2015, Bezan has served as the Shadow Minister for National Defence, the Deputy Official Opposition Whip, Co-coordinator for Question Period Planning and Shadow Minister for Ethics.

 Throughout his time in Parliament, Bezan has worked on Ukrainian and Iranian human rights and democracy issues.
-Bezan travelled with Prime Minister Harper to the Ukraine in 2010 and 2015 and has served as an election monitor in the last four Ukrainian elections.
+Bezan travelled with Prime Minister Harper to Ukraine in 2010 and 2015 and has served as an election monitor in the last four Ukrainian elections.
 Bezan lobbied to have the Iranian embassy shut down and have the MeK delisted as a terrorist organization.
 Both of these actions by Bezan were acted upon by the Government of Canada during the 41st Canadian Parliament.

-Bezan was one of thirteen Canadians banned from traveling to Russia under retaliatory sanctions imposed by Russian President Vladimir Putin in March 2014.
+Bezan was one of thirteen Canadians banned from travelling to Russia under retaliatory sanctions imposed by Russian President Vladimir Putin in March 2014.
 He replied through his official Twitter feed, "Sanctions by Russia will not silence me standing up for Ukraine.
 This is a badge of honour for all critics of the Crimea Invasion."